Azure/autorest/docs/powershell/options.md

 Note: If you have feedback about these directives, or you would like additional built-in directives, feel free to open an issue at https://github.com/Azure/autorest.

-#### Cmdlet Suppression
+#### Cmdlet Generation-Suppression

-For cmdlet suppression we support both string literals and regex patterns.
+For cmdlet generation suppression we support both string literals and regex patterns.

 To remove a specific cmdlet, provide the name of the cmdlet.
 For example: